 Luckily, our firm has been in the cloud since its inception.
 We use a case management system called Clio, which allows us to manage our firm from anywhere.
-We can communicate with clients via secure messaging, as well as share documents with the client.
-We also can track and bill our time.
+We can communicate with clients via secure messaging and share documents.
+It will ultimately helps us to track and bill our time.

 Additionally, we are using Zoom to do video conferencing every day with our staff and attorneys.
 For phone calls, we are using an answering service to forward calls.

-We are working remotely from home.
-We are using the court system’s website to monitor court dates.
+We are working remotely from home and using the court system’s website to monitor court dates.
 We are also documenting our time in our case management system.
 All of these efforts help to maintain social distancing and employees’ and clients’ safety.

 14. Clients are Taking Things Even More Seriously

 We have been working remotely for two weeks now as of March 30, 2020, to protect our employees and clients.
-We have found that the transition has been easier because our firm is 99% paperless and has a remote server that has given employees the ability to work virtually through a secure system.
+We have found that the transition has been easier because our firm is 99% paperless and has a remote server.
+This has given employees the ability to work virtually through a secure system.

 As far as personal injury matters are finding that people need help more than ever because they want their cases resolved or moved forward while living in this uncertainty.
 There’s also a large majority of people who feel the need to hire an attorney to take over their case to get the ball moving quickly.
 We are that law firm for individuals since we are a functioning law firm working remotely.